tgieruc/Representation-of-Women-in-Movies/docs/index.md

 {% include top20_movies.html %}

 ### Actors, writers and directors
-In order to apply this metric to actors, writers and directors, we decided to use the [Discounted Cumulative Gain](https://en.wikipedia.org/wiki/Discounted_cumulative_gain).

-For each actor, writer, or director, we first rank the movies they are linked to according to the impact score, in decreasing order.
-Then, we compute the discounted cumulative gain on this subset of movies using the following formula:
+For actors, writers, and directors, we use the [Discounted Cumulative Gain](https://en.wikipedia.org/wiki/Discounted_cumulative_gain) to rank the movies they are linked to according to the impact score and compute their overall impact.

 $$\textrm{Impact Score}_\textrm{Actors, Directors, Writers} = \sum_{i=1}^{\textrm{number of movies}}\frac{\textrm{movie metric}_i}{\log_2(i + 1)}$$